 Through interviews and original photography, PHI is working with direct care workers nationwide to document their stories and share their ideas for transforming jobs in long-term care.
-This interview is with Erika Honan, a Home Care Provider and Caregiver Emergency Response Team Provider at Homebridge in San Francisco, CA. She has been a direct care worker for 1.5 years.
+This interview is with Erika Honan, a Care Supervisor on the Care Emergency Response Team (CERT) at Homebridge in San Francisco, CA. She has been a direct care worker for 1.5 years.

 ON WHY SHE DECIDED TO BECOME A CAREGIVER

 “I became a Home Care Provider at Homebridge in June 2019 after I completed a recovery program for alcoholism.
 Most of my career before that point had been in the restaurant industry or taking care of animals.
 But when I went back into the workforce after my program, I knew I wanted to give back to the community in a more significant way, and I found in-home support service care.
 My work feels very meaningful now.
 Rather than just going to work to make money, I’m working to make sure people get the attention they need so they can be okay.
 It can get pretty intense at times, but the care is really important to the clients and that gives me motivation.
 I am very passionate about helping people, and I recently just went back to school part time to earn my master’s degree in social work.”